GiovaneGuerreiro/existential-accounting/README.md

 # Existential Accounting
 This is just an idea, not a manifesto.
 Feel free to use it as you wish.

-"The existence precedes the essence" (Sartre)
+"The existence precedes the essence" - Sartre

 Cash and cash equivalents are the only things that exist.
 Goods and other assets may exist in the real world, but they're not measurable, therefore, I reject their subjective value.